 4. Lisbon isn’t too touristy and it’s easy to feel like a local here.

 5. Even after dark I felt very safe wandering around by myself (although away from the busier streets, merely as a precaution, I kept my obviously large, expensive, DSLR camera out of sight).

 6. Lisbon’s winters are a lot milder than much of Europe making it a great off-season city break.

 7. It is very easy to get from the airport to the city centre by the metro.
 There’s just one line from here, the Red Line, heading in one direction, the city centre.
 But if you really don’t want to make your way to your hotel by yourself or you have too much luggage to easily carry, you can book an inexpensive transfer (shared or private) with a site such as Viator.

 Lisbon City Break Cons

 1. The only down side of Lisbon is the pick-pockets, although I’m told they mainly work on the tourist trams and to a lesser extent the metro.
-You will of course find them in many European cities.
-I fell fowl to them in Italy, whch you can read about in my post, Going Solo in Rome.
+You will, of course, find them in many European cities.
+I fell fowl to them in Italy, which you can read about in my post, Going Solo in Rome.